quantum-kite/kite/README.md

 The pybinding format is successfully convert to the format of the C++ code.

 ### ~~Add disorder:~~
- - Disorder is added to the plain lattice.
+ - Disorder is added to the plain lattice, defined with respect to the structure.
  (Previously this point was called onsite potential, it's the same.)

+### ~~Add structural disorder:~~
+ - Structural disorder is added to the plain lattice, affects only a certain area of the structure and can be defined as bond disorder or onsite disorder.

 ### ~~Magnetic field On/Off:~~
  - Add magnetic field support.
 For now only on and off due to PBC.